HuidaeCho/foss4g-2021-r.topmodel-workshop/docs/source/calibration.rst

 Running calibration
 -------------------

-Create or empty the sim directory and run doit.R.
+Create or empty the sim directory, copy params_init.txt to `params.txt <https://github.com/HuidaeCho/foss4g-2021-r.topmodel-workshop/raw/master/data/params.txt>`_, and run doit.R.
-For this workshop, we use the Nash-Sutcliffe coefficient as the objective function, but you can change it to another one in config.R.
+For this workshop, we use the Nash-Sutcliffe efficiency (NSE) coefficient as the objective function, but you can change it to another one in config.R.

 .. code-block:: bash

+    cp params_init.txt params.txt
     mkdir sim
     # or rm sim/*
     ../scripts/doit.R